 Appeal of Decisions

 The Zoning Board of Appeals reviews decisions by the Director of City Planning and Buildings, the Zoning Hearing Examiner, the Historic Conservation Board, and, in very limited instances, the City Planning Commission.
 Only persons affected by a decision may appeal to the Zoning Board of Appeals.
 Any person wishing to do so should familiarize themselves with the Chapter 1449 of the Cincinnati Municipal Code which establishes the rules and time limits for appeals to the Zoning Board of Appeals.

 You can learn more about the Zoning Board of Appeals by clicking on the following links:

 Zoning Code Violations

 If you suspect the use or development of a property violates the City of Cincinnati’s zoning laws, you can report the suspected violation by calling (513) 352-3267 or (513) 591-6000.
-You can also click on the link below and submitting a compliant under “Building Problems.”
+You can also click on the link below and submitting a complaint under “Building Problems.”